Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 ## Roles for Skill
 ---
 ### UI designer
 User interface designers are particular about **how the product is laid out**.
 They are in charge of designing each screen or page with which a user interacts and ensuring that the UI visually communicates the path that a UX designer has laid out.
 For example, a UI designer creating an analytics dashboard might front load the most important content at the top, or decide whether a slider or a control knob makes the most intuitive sense to adjust a graph.
 UI designers are also typically responsible for creating a cohesive style guide and ensuring that a consistent design language is applied across the product.
-Maintaining consistency in visual elements and defining behavior such as how to display error or warning states fall under the purview of a UI designer.
+Maintaining consistency in visual elements and defining behaviour such as how to display error or warning states fall under the purview of a UI designer.

 Job responsibilities of a UI Designer include: